 If that’s not enough, Bullas also points out that infographics are both highly prone to going viral, and continue to catch the eyes of journalists and other industry thought leaders.
-Simply put, this tool doesn’t replace the power held within blog and content writing services, but it sure can give these offerings a healthy boost.
+Simply put, this tool doesn’t replace the power held within your blog and content writing firm, but it sure can give these offerings a healthy boost.

 A Look at Some of the Leading Free Options